 But that doesn’t happen overnight.
-Loyalty and trust are built over time.
-And they never come easy.
+Loyalty and trust are built over time through good member management.

 You must earn customer loyalty.

-One of the benefits of building a membership site is that it gives your audience a place to gather.
+One of the best membership site benefits is providing your audience with a place to gather.
 You give them access to you, your brand, and all the knowledge you have to share.
 And that’s the foundation for a loyal customer.

-Think about it like this: Someone who is willing to pay for access to your membership site is already loyal to you.
-Now, all you have to do is live up to your end of the bargain.
+Think about it like this: Someone who is willing to pay for access to your site is already loyal to you.
+Now, all you have to do is fulfill your end of the bargain.

 3. An audience to sell to in the future

-Once you establish your site, you can slowly begin to market and sell yourself and your brand to your members.
+Once you establish your site, you can slowly begin to market and sell to your members.

 Here’s an example.